tytydraco/yessleep/out/Peter_Peter.md

 “Why should we?”
 Jules adds.

 “Cool,” Zeke says as he wanders around the dirt like he’s looking for the perfect place to do his thing.
 Then, he begins:

-“*Peter, Peter, Pumpkin Eater.
+***"Peter, Peter, Pumpkin Eater.
 Sat afar, a dozen meters.
-Plucked from bed, and he was dead, an ugly mess of orange and red...”*
+Plucked from bed, and he was dead, an ugly mess of orange and red...”***

 Zeke smiles as he finishes, as if he’s proud of himself for remembering a few, short sentences that rhyme.
 “Cute poem,” I tell him.